openmv/openmv/tools/rpc/README.md

 ## class rpc_slave():

-The `rpc_slave` master is a pure virtual class and not meant to be used directly.
+The `rpc_slave` is a pure virtual class and not meant to be used directly.
 Specific interface classes should reimplement `rpc_slave`.

 #### register_callback(cb):

 Registers a call back that can be executed by the master device.
-The call back should take one argument which will be a memoryview object and it should return a `bytes()` like object as the result.
+The call back should take one argument which will be a `memoryview` object and it should return a `bytes()` like object as the result.
 The call back should return in less than 1 second if possible.

 #### schedule_callback(cb):